Guide to the Upper School 2020-2021

 Art I is required for all students; 1/2 credit must be in the performing arts

-Three years of one language are required or 2 years each of 2 languages
+Two years of language are required

 Required through Algebra II and junior year